LeoVegas Bonus Scam & CEO Peter Newsted is Not True

 Well most likely because the author has signed up through a “refer a friend” system.
 So every time someone registers at LeoVegas from his article he will earn money.
 I can’t tell for sure because I have not yet been able to get in contact with Todays Post.
 I commented on the article and sent an email.
 No response.

-However, I did contact the LeoVegas support and got an answer to the bonus.
+However, I did contact the LeoVegas support and got an answer.

 First and foremost I wanted to know which payment methods are accepted for us Indian players, which can often be a hustle when playing online.
 Just for the sake of trust, I also included a screenshot of Times of India.

-- Step 3 – Fill in your full name, address and date of birth.
+- Fill in your full name, address and date of birth.
 It is very important that you use your real details, otherwise, you will not be able to make a deposit.
-The name of your LeoVegas account must match the name of your Mastercard.
+The name of your LeoVegas account must match the name of Aadhar card.

-Good luck and welcome back to G2G where we continue to make gambling easy and transparent for Indian punters!
+Good luck and welcome back to G2G where we continue to make online casino easy and transparent for Indian players!